Mrsebastino/MS4_whisky_shop/README.md

 **Notice**.
 The wireframes were used as a guidances and although most of the design remain true to the original some changes have been applied.
 ### Features
 #### All pages
 * NavBar-mobile: The Navbar is  fixed at the top at all time, On mobile the link to the home page is located in the hamburger menu with the links to **all whiskies**, **regions** and **something specials**.
-Search bar, link to account and link to bag/checkout and a link to the Pre-release offers.
+Search bar, link to account and link to bag/checkout and a link to the Pre-release offers are on the right of the hamburger menu.
 * NavBar-desktop: The desktop has the same features with the logo on top left to allow user to return to the home page. **all whiskies**, **regions** and **something specials** are dropdown menu.
+#### My account-dropdown
+* if your are login will will see My Profile or sign out.
+* My profile take you to a page where you can view your order history and edit your details
+* sign out take you to a page where you are asked to sign out
+* If you are not signed in you will be offered to log in or register.
+* If you are sign in and you are a register user, will view the ** Product Management ** link, this will take you to a page where you can add a new product to the shop.
 #### Footer
 * The footer is not present on all whisky's page.
 The reason behind this is that the page would, in normal shop, be very long, so there no need to have a footer a the bottom.
 On other pages that don't have as much content the users can see the footer without scrolling endlessly.
 #### Home page